divadde/GaV/README.md

 | **Temporal Scope** | **13.1%** | Validity windows of permits and licenses |
 | **Aggregation/Derivation** | **7.3%** | Understanding calculated metrics (e.g., *Total Students*) |

-> **Comparison:** Note that the **Average Description Length** here (66 words) is nearly double that of the Industrial subset (35 words), confirming that "in-the-wild" public data requires significantly more verbose and contextual reasoning to be fully understood.

 ---

 ## 🚀 Architecture & Workflow